 Block 3: Varieties of English Language Teaching for International Learners: An exploration

 This module further develops skills and theories acquired in the level four module.
 It provides you with an extensive exploration of a broad range of ELT methodologies and teaching techniques in addition to the communicative approach.
 The module will address the efficacy of appropriate application of methodologies and the extent to which application is dependent on relevant contexts and skills being taught.
-Methodologies and approaches covered are outlined below in the module content.

 Assessment: 60% 2000-word essay and 40% presentation